-Alaska, the largest state in the USA offers countless destinations to relax and enjoy in the stunning natural beauty, including overwhelming lakes, rugged coastline, perennial mountains, glaciers, wildlife and much more.
+Alaska, the largest state in the USA offers countless destinations to relax and enjoy stunning natural beauty, including overwhelming lakes, rugged coastline, perennial mountains, glaciers, wildlife, and much more.
 But what to include in that perfect Alaska Itinerary?

 Heading to Fairbanks?
 Read these 7 amazing and unique things to do in Fairbanks, Alaska.

 Here are some of the spectacular places to visit in Alaska.